The Glauber model and flow analysis with Pb-Pb collisions at $ \sqrt{s_{\rm NN}}$=2.76 TeV: Separation of non-flow

 In Eq.(8), $v^{2 *}_2$ refers to the contribution from physical flow to $v^2_2$, while $\epsilon$ represents the contribution of the non-flow term.\cite{Poskanzer:1998yz}

 Furthermore, as for $v^{* 2}_2$, it can be divided into $v^*_2(\eta_1) \times v^*_2(\eta_2)$, given the fact that the correlation created by physical flow solely depends on pseudorapidity $\eta$.

 Based on these assumptions, the rest of the work is left to make a suitable fit for the physical flow in a specific area to accomplish the separation.
 Keep in mind that non-flow effect is less significant in long-range area.
 As a consequence, we make a fit for the physical flow in $|\eta_1-\eta_2|\textgreater 2$ in the parameter space and expand the fitting result to the whole parameter space we investigate.
-In our case, degree 4 polynomial function has been chosen to approximate $v^*_2(\eta)$.
+In our case, polynomial of fourth degree has been chosen to approximate $v^*_2(\eta)$.
 Indeed, we have to confess that it is a rough fit for physical flow due to the lack of data as well as our fitting method.
 It does, nonetheless, provide a primary insight into the role physical flow plays.
-The fitting results are shown in Fig~\ref{physical}.

-As is presented in Fig~\ref{physical}, the configuration of physical flow term is rather flat and plain, except for four corners in the figure, where slopes are located.
-Such configuration matches our expectation that the effect of physical flow is distributed almost evenly in the parameter plane.
+As is presented in Figure~\ref{physical}, the configuration of physical flow term is rather plain, except for four corners in the figure, where slopes are identified because of the polynomial fitting method.
+Such flat configuration matches our expectation that the effect of physical flow is distributed almost evenly in the parameter plane.

-With Eq.(8), we are allow to obtain the non-flow effect on $v^2_2$ by subtracting $v^2_2(\eta_1,\eta_2)$ in Fig~\ref{total} by the approximated physical term $v^*_2(\eta_1) \times v^*_2(\eta_2)$ in Fig~\ref{physical}.
-The configuration of $\epsilon(\eta_1,\eta_2)$ is demonstrated in Fig~\ref{non}.
+With Eq.(8), we are allow to obtain the non-flow effect on $v^2_2$ by subtracting $v^2_2(\eta_1,\eta_2)$ in Figure~\ref{total} by the approximated physical term $v^*_2(\eta_1) \times v^*_2(\eta_2)$ in Figure~\ref{physical}.
+The configuration of $\epsilon(\eta_1,\eta_2)$ is demonstrated in Figure~\ref{non}.
 A few comments are in order.
 Initially, a ridge-like region lies along $\eta_1=\eta_2$, indicating the strong non-flow correlation corresponding to the Bose-Einstein Correlation as is discussed earlier.
 Besides, in the rest of the parameter space, the non-flow correlation fluctuates around 0, which perfectly illustrates that its effect is nearly negligible in long-range area.